Humans vs. Machines: In the battle for optimum productivity, who wins?

 However, is this really the best way to increase productivity?
-What are we gaining when we replace humans with technology?
-And more importantly, what are we losing?
+How does this impact project management?
+What are we gaining when we replace humans with technology, and more importantly, what are we losing?

 “Why doesn’t my robot colleague want to go for a pint or gossip about Love Island with me?”

 First of all, it’s probably a good idea to define what we’re talking about when we say productivity, and outline why productivity is important for an organisation, as well as why productivity matters, full stop.

 - Productivity in the workplace relates to how efficiently your workers accomplish your company’s goals and produce goods or services for customers.

 - Productive teams complete their tasks quickly, saving time and money for a company.

 - Research shows that productive people are happier, and happier people are more productive.